droneslab/bauhaus/README.md

 **Run**
 - Two ways to run: showing the GUI while the program is running, or logging the output and viewing the results in the GUI afterward.
 Instructions below are for logging and viewing afterward, but if you want it in real-time you should be able to just run the ``Tracy-release`` command in step 3 instead of the ``capture-release`` command in step 1.
-1. Start the tracy client (this is from darvis-home directory)
+1. Start the tracy client (this is from bauhaus-home directory)
     ```bash
     ./tracy/capture/build/unix/capture-release -o output.tracy
     ```
-2. Run darvis normally
+2. Run bauhaus normally
-3. After darvis ends, tracy capture should have created `output.tracy`.
+3. After bauhaus ends, tracy capture should have created `output.tracy`.
 To view this, open the GUI application:
     ```bash
     ./tracy/profiler/build/unix/Tracy-release
     ```
 4. Select ``open saved trace`` in the GUI
-- If you're on a mac and sshing into the darvis computer or running it in docker, ``brew install tracy`` will actually work to show the tracy GUI.
+- If you're on a mac and sshing into the bauhaus computer or running it in docker, ``brew install tracy`` will actually work to show the tracy GUI.
 I could not get wayland forwarding to work.
 5. To export tracy statistics to a csv, run:
     ```bash
     ./tracy/csvexport/build/unix/csvexport-release output.tracy